 <locale> part of the filename matches the language of the translation labels.

 Step 3: Revise the messages in your bundle

 For the translation to work, you must add key/value pairs for both the autogenerated keys and custom defined keys.
 For some standard components or sub elements such as the buttons "Cancel" and "Save", you may rely on the already existing translations in message bundles of other Magnolia modules.
-In the above template code, such translations are on the commented-out lines 11, 12, 13, 16, and 17.
-(For further information about reusing existing keys please read Generic i18n keys.)
+In the above template code, such translations are on the commented-out lines 11, 12, 13, 16, and 17 (for more information about reusing existing keys, see Generic i18n keys).

 Step 4: Check the outcome in the UI

 Check the messages for all your dialogs and other elements of your app or module in the UI.
 Any change made to a